Azure-Samples/alz-terraform-sub-vending-demo-with-terraform-cloud-and-github/README.md

 1. Click on the running action and watch what it is doing.
 1. Also navigate to Terrafrom Cloud and watch the workspaces being created and run.
 1. When all the runs are finished, you can navigate to the Azure portal and take a look at the subscription and resources that have been created.

+#### Clean up

+1. Open a terminal in Visual Studio Code.
+1. Navigate to the the `examples` folder with `cd examples`.
+1. Run `./trigger_destroy_demo.ps1`.
+1. Open your GitHub forked repository in the browser.
+1. Navigate to `Actions` in the top menu.
+1. Click on the running action and watch what it is doing.
+1. Also navigate to Terrafrom Cloud and watch the workspaces run and deleted.
+1. When all the runs are finished, you can navigate to the Azure portal and take a look at the subscription to see it has been cleaned to.